juliaguida/oystercard/oystercard/walkthroughs/07_deducting_money.md

 - [ ] Implement the method, see the test pass

 Now we are being driven to actually implement our functionality.
-This is very similar to the the top_up method:
+This is very similar to the top_up method:

 ```ruby
 def deduct(amount)